 |Current Terms and Rates||360 Checking® |

 You will receive a free MasterCard® debit card to make your purchases and ATM withdrawals.
 You will face some limitations when it comes to spending and withdrawals, like most other debit cards.
-Total card purchases are limited to $5,000 per day, while withdrawals from an ATM are limited to $1,000 per day.
-To increase or decrease your ATM withdrawal limit, you may call Capital One’s customer service.
+Total card purchases and withdrawals are limited to $5,000 per day.
+This limit includes ATM withdrawals, cash advances and signature and PIN purchases.
+Withdrawals made from an ATM using your 360 Checking Card are limited to $1,000 per day.
+To decrease your ATM withdrawal limit, you may call Capital One's customer service.
 Other limitations include that of $100,000 maximum for “bill pay,” “mail a check” or cashier’s check.

 Plus, unlike the 360 Checking® account, there are only three fees that may be charged.
 These include an expedited debit card, a physical check sent through a courier and a statement copy.
 However, if you avoid these transactions, you can avoid the fees.
 You will also run into purchase and withdrawal limitations.
 It’s important to check your account agreements, since account owners under the age of 18 will have lower limits.
 To increase or decrease these limits, or manage your account, you can always call Capital One customer service.